Andy963/chatgpt_telegram_bot/README.md

 - [x] balance check from openai
 - [ ] ~~voice story~~
 - [x] prompt list
+- [x] get content from url and summary the content
 - [ ] pdf && article analysis (rate limit to 3/min, it's hard maybe later)
 - [ ] ~~bard~~ (no api, and it's weak, maybe claude is better).
 - [x] export history(only text for now).